 I am an undocumented immigrant but my household members would like to enroll in coverage.
 How does my immigration status affect my household’s eligibility?

 We know that many immigrant families are of “mixed status,” with members having different immigration and citizenship statuses.
-Some families may have members who can’t buy health insurance through the Marketplace, alongside other family members who are eligible to use the Marketplace, like lawfully present immigrants.
+Some families may have members who can’t buy health insurance through Maryland Health Connection, alongside other family members who are eligible to use Maryland Health Connection, like lawfully present immigrants.
 Click here for Maryland Health Connection's guide on Eligibility and Enrollment Information for Immigrant Families.

 My questions weren't answered.
 Is there any additional information available online?